andreaugustorossi/Health-Insurance-Kaggle/README.md

 ### Feature Engineering

-Based on the mind map and pandas profile report the following features were developed:
+Based on the mind map and pandas profile report the following new features were developed combining the previous ones:

 - age_damage
 - vintage_annual_premium